How Much Does It Cost to Live In Argentina?

 When you compare the prices of shoes and jeans, it is noticeable that they are lower than in some neighboring countries.

 RENT PER MONTH

-It is interesting that the rent in the city center do not differ too much from the rent in the distant areas, but still urban prices are higher than rural prices.
+It is interesting that the rent in the city center does not differ too much from the rent in distant areas, but still urban prices are higher than rural prices.

-The amount of money needed for an apartment highly depends on the size of it, and people with larger families would need to pay higher amounts.
+The amount of money needed for an apartment highly depends on its size, and people with larger families would need to pay higher amounts.

 |Average Restaurant Prices|

 |Loaf Bread (500g)||$1.04|

 |Eggs (12)||$1.39||Average Transport Prices|